Lead and Copper

 The state's safe drinking water code NR 809 will be revised to include updates to lead and copper standards.

 The Federal Lead and Copper Rule Revisions (LCRR) went into effect on Dec.
-16, 2021.
-In December 2023, the Environmental Protection Agency (EPA) proposed changes to the LCRR requirements.
-The EPA refers to the additional rule changes as the Lead and Copper Rule Improvements (LCRI).
+16, 2021, with a compliance date of Oct.
+16, 2024.
+The Federal Lead and Copper Rule Improvements (LCRI) were published in the Federal Register on Oct.
+30, 2024, with a compliance date of Nov.
+2027.
 To avoid the inefficient adoption of multiple rules over a short period of time, the EPA recommends that states group the promulgation of the LCRR and LCRI requirements into a single action.

 Rulemaking Timeline